GeigerJ2/msd-gm-shell/README.md

 - [entr](https://github.com/eradman/entr) &rarr; Run arbitrary commands on file changes
 - `git plugins` for `zsh` (part of `oh-my-zsh`) and `fish` &rarr; [plugin-git](https://github.com/jhillyerd/plugin-git)
 - [fzf](https://github.com/junegunn/fzf) &rarr; Command line fuzzy finder
-- [AstroNvim](https://astronvim.com) &rarr; `(neo)vim` on steroids (don't worry, beloved `VSCode` - you will never be replaced)
-  - Good to learn some of the nitty-gritty details, but I discourage trying to customize that yourself, as you'll literally need to learn a (probably) new language (Lua)

 <details>
 <summary>AstroNvim screenshot</summary>